 Yes!
 If you don't have anyone in mind to run with you, leave the referral field on the sign-up page blank.
 If we have another solo candidate in your Assembly District, we can pair you up.

-The County Committee rules require that every Election District has at least two seats, one female, and one male.
-So if you have a different-gendered person you know (maybe a roommate or a spouse or a friend) they are the ideal person to collect signatures with you.
+The County Committee rules require that every Election District has at least two seats: one female and one male.
+So, a different-gendered person (maybe a roommate, neighbor, partner, or friend) could be the ideal person to collect signatures with you.
 Plus it’s more fun and less stressful with a running-mate!
-(Some districts even have four seats: two women, and two men.)
+(Some districts even have four seats: two female and two male.)

 As long as I'm collecting signatures, can I also help out a candidate for State Assembly (or State Senate or District Leader) that I support?